Smart Export Guarantee - new incentive for Solar PV systems

 Yes, all the electricity you generate is free and can be used to run your household appliances from light bulbs to the dish washer, a hair dryer to a heat pump!
 A typical 4kW domestic array with a southerly unshaded aspect in the north of England will generate around 3,500kWh of free electricity every year.
 The average UK home consumes around 4,000 to 4,500kWh of electricity so a PV array can make a significant contribution towards this.

 It of course must be remembered that peak times for electricity consumption are the evening and winter months when the sun is not shining and the panels may not be generating as much electricity.

-Any electricity you do not use through the Feed in Tariff scheme is sold back to the National Grid though this will not be as finically beneficial as if you use your self-generated free electricity.
+Any electricity you do not use can be sold back to your chosen electricity company through the Smart Export Guarantee though this will not be as financially beneficial as if you use your self-generated free electricity.
 Small changes in routine such as using the dishwasher during the day rather than overnight will maximise the benefit of installing a solar PV system.

-Though Feed in Tariffs have substantially fallen since their introduction in April 2010, there is still a good case for installing solar PV.
+Although the Feed in Tariff scheme has ended there is still a good case for installing solar PV.

 Electricity prices have risen by around 66% since the introduction of the Feed in Tariff scheme 2010.
 As it continues to rise and you use your self-generated electricity the return on your solar PV array will only improve.

 A simple and cost effective way is to add a “solar switch” to your solar PV system which will divert any self-generated electricity from your solar PV array to an immersion heater in your hot water tank.
 For a typical household, this will provide all domestic hot water from the middle of Spring to the middle of Autumn making a saving of around £100 against the cost of heating by a gas boiler.